Reviews

 I didn’t like how ignorant Mia was.
 When her mom was pretending to be rich to impress another woman, Mia gets angry and blurts out things that make them sound poor.
 I understand why she would be angry, because she doesn’t care what others think but she should have thought about her mom’s feelings.
 After working and scrubbing bathrooms for weeks straight, when she finally has an opportunity to hang out with cool people at the mall, Mia ruins it for her.

-Posted by cutiecupcake1288 in Books, Reviews, 0 comments
+Posted by Euphoria Yang in Books, Reviews, 0 comments

 Three Keys